SusmitaBiswasAdor/Balance-and-Achive/README.md

 <!--installation procedure-->

 # installation Guide
+Follow this guide to install on your pc
 ## Prerequisites
 1. PHP >= 8.0
 2. Composer
 3. Node.js and npm
 4. XAMPP or any other local server environment
+5.
-# Step 1: Clone the Repository
+## Step 1: Clone the Repository

 ```
 git clone (https://github.com/SusmitaBiswasAdor/task-and-budget.git)